|

 deeper relational significance in

-your journey with God, both
+your journey with the Trinity, both

 individually and corporately, will